 mean – Required argument that specifies the mean of the normal distribution.

-standard_dev – Required argument that is nothing but the standard deviation (square root of variance) of normal distribution.
+standard_dev – A required argument that is nothing but the standard deviation (square root of variance) of normal distribution.

 cumulative – Is a logical value that specifies the type of normal distribution to be calculated.
 If set TRUE, it gives value for Cumulative Normal Distribution Formula.
 If set FALSE, it gives value for Normal Probability Density Formula.

-In Excel, you can find out NORMDIST as well which has the same functionality.
-However, if you will read the instructions properly, it is there just in case you are using an excel file with version 2007 or earlier.
+In Excel, you can find out NORMDIST as well, which has the same functionality.
+However, if you will read the instructions properly, it is there just to use an excel file with version 2007 or earlier.
 After 2010 onwards versions of excel, NORMDIST is replaced by NORM.DIST.
 Maybe in the latest release of Microsoft Excel (Excel 2019), you may not see this version of the formula.
-We are going to use NORM.DIST in order to find pdf and cdf for normal distribution.
+We are going to use NORM.DIST in order to find pdf and CDF for normal distribution.

 Let’s get the things caught up with some examples: